Hillsborough County Historic Preservation Matching Grant

 How It Works

-- Submitted applications will be submitted to the Historic Preservation Planner in the Planning and Growth Management Department (PGMD) for an initial determination of eligibility.
+- Submitted applications will be submitted to the Historic Preservation Planner in the Development Services Department (DSD) for an initial determination of eligibility.

 - Eligible applications will be forwarded to the Historic Resources Review Board (HRRB) for review and evaluation.